-The School of Anatomy will offer three level II units for Science students in 1970, followed by six level III units in 1971.
+The School of Anatomy will offer three Level II units for Science students in 1971, followed by four Level III units in 1971.
 Level II units comprise Mammalian Histology, Mammalian Embryology and Systematic Anatomy I (cardio-pulmonary).
-The level III units will be Systematic Anatomy II (locomotion), Systematic Anatomy III (alimentary and urogenital), Systematic Anatomy IV (neuro-endocrine), Comparative Histology, Comparative Embryology, and Microscopy and Histological Techniques.
-The last unit will contain contributions from Schools in the Faculty of Biological Sciences.
+The Level III units will be Systematic Anatomy II (locomotion), Systematic Anatomy III (alimentary and urogenital), Systematic Anatomy IV (neuro-endocrine) and Comparative Histology.
 Students who major in Anatomy and who attain an adequate standard may proceed to a B.Sc. degree with honours.
 Each Anatomy unit will be offered once during the year as a day course only.